ghmurphy2/Budget-tracker/README.md

 Download the repository
 ​
 - Copy the repo
-- In your terminal, cd to the CRM folder directory, `$npm i`
-- To run on browser: `npm start`
+- Install dependencies
+- Run locally with node server.js in root folder or deploy with a linked MongoDB server
-- You can also use the heroku-link for a demo:
+- You can also follow the deployed link below:
-- Deployed link:
 - https://gentle-shelf-43428.herokuapp.com/
-​e
+​
 ​
 ​
 ## Routing-Explained